entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 or
 `/usr/share/openocd/scripts/target/`

 If you can't find the file corresponding to your micro controller, well… You are out of luck and will need to provide it yourself.
-(Get a datasheet, get the documentation for OpenOCD, create your file and share it to the community!)
+(Get a datasheet, get the documentation for OpenOCD, create your file and share it with the community!)

 ### Usage